-Common Cause Network (Civil Society), on 21 March 2016
+Common Cause Network (Civil Society), on 21 March 2016 at the UN Security Council

 "Citizens no longer have trust in State institutions.
-Political dialogue is the only way to settle this crisis (...)
+Political dialogue is the only way to settle this crisis(...)
 The population's long suffering is no longer acceptable, and political actors must honour their commitments.
 No electoral calendar had been published yet, while it is the responsibility of State institutions to prepare the elections."